Time vs. Usage-Based Maintenance: Which Is Right for Your Assets?

 How Usage-Based Schedules Work

-Usage-based PM requires a way to track asset activity - a meter, sensor, odometer, or runtime counter.
-Modern CMMS platforms can read these values automatically via IoT integrations or manual meter entry, then trigger a work order when the threshold is reached.
-Common metrics: operating hours for generators and compressors, mileage for fleet vehicles and forklifts, production cycles for presses and conveyor systems, and fuel consumed for diesel generators.
+Usage-based PM requires a way to track asset activity — a meter, sensor, odometer, or runtime counter.
+Modern CMMS platforms can read these values automatically via IoT meter reading integrations or manual meter entry, then trigger a work order when the threshold is reached.
+Common metrics include: operating hours for generators and compressors; mileage for fleet vehicles and forklifts; production cycles for presses, conveyor systems, and injection moulding machines; fuel consumed for diesel generators and mobile plant; and start-stop cycles for assets where each startup creates specific wear (high-pressure pumps, motors with star-delta starters).

 Time-Based vs Usage-Based Maintenance — Calendar intervals vs runtime meter thresholds | Cryotos